Business Finance

 It’s Time to Tackle Your Taxes

 Now that you have a better understanding of which assets depreciate and how to calculate depreciation for your small business assets, you’re ready to go forth and conquer your year-end taxes.
-If the process is still a little fuzzy, however, you can always get professional bookkeeping help from one of our experts at Lendio.

 About the author